History and local towns

 Souillac (17 km) Medieval backstreets running down the hill between the old main road and the river are worth exploring; particularly impressive is the multi-domed basilica and belfry tower.
 Adjacent, is the Museé de L’Automate, a collection of 19th and early 20th century mechanical toys and models.
 The Friday food market held nearby is reckoned by some locals to be the best in the district and at the northern end of the main street, is what we consider to be one of the best boulangeries in the area, Boulangerie B.A.
 The town has all services, including several supermarkets, and a permanent Marché des Producteurs, opposite the E. Leclerc supermarket, open daily selling local produce.
 Musical events include a jazz festival in July.
 A large water park, Quercyland, has several pools and a waterslide.

 Sarlat (21 km) The main town of southern Perigord, busy, prosperous and picturesque, Sarlat is known as a centre of the walnut and black truffle trades.
 Much of the old town has been meticulously restored.
 The cobbled streets and alleyways of the medieval section around the old covered market place and imposing cathedral (originally Sarlat Abbey) are now a pedestrian precinct.
 Near the old goose market with its much-photographed statues of three geese is the turreted Manoir de Gisson, restored and open to the public.
-And while Sarlat is famed for its excellent, and in season very crowded, Saturday food market, it is also great for patisseries, bookshops, restaurants, cafes and clothing shops and bars.
+And while Sarlat is famed for its excellent, and in season very crowded, Saturday food market, it is also great for patisseries, bookshops, restaurants, cafes, bars and clothing shops.

 Cahors (60 km) This is the administrative hub of the Lot department and centre of the local wine trade.
-The town dates from Roman times and is surrounded on three sides by the river Lot;it’s well worth walking over the Pont Valentré, one of the most beautiful medieval bridges in France.
+The town dates from Roman times and is surrounded on three sides by the river Lot; it’s well worth walking over the Pont Valentré, one of the most beautiful medieval bridges in France.
 There are good cafes in the town centre and fascinating backstreets wind down to the river.
 Cahors is an excellent place to break the drive to or from Toulouse.
-It has a walk featuring more than 25 secret gardens and there is a museum devoted to the wartime Resistance movement, honouring local heroes.
+It has a walk featuring more than 25 secret gardens and a museum honouring local heroes of the wartime Resistance movement.
 In July Cahors hosts a blues festival.

 Places of interest

 Domme (20 km) This bastide town enjoys commanding views of the Dordogne valley.
-Beneath the main square lie a system of caves and tunnels which were used as escape routes during the Hundred Years War–a guided tour winds down through these, then regains the town heights in a glass-fronted lift up the cliff face (closed out of season).
-Apart from sweeping views, a range of restaurants, from a high-priced hotel dining room perched on the cliff edge to modest country restaurants and cafes, make this town worth a visit despite touristy shops selling jewellery, fossils and pottery.
+Beneath the main square lies a system of caves and tunnels which was used as escape routes during the Hundred Years War – a guided tour winds down through these, then regains the town heights in a glass-fronted lift up the cliff face (closed out of season).
+Medieval streetscapes, sweeping views, and a range of restaurants from a mid-to high-priced (but excellent value) hotel dining room perched on the cliff edge to modest country restaurants and cafes make Domme well worth a visit (you’ll also find touristy shops selling jewellery, fossils and pottery!).

 La Roque-Gageac (24 km) One of the ‘prettiest villages of France’ clinging to cliffs on the banks of the Dordogne south of Sarlat.
 There is a pleasant riverside picnic area on the western side of the village with swimming and canoe hire.
 It is very busy in high season.
 You can go out on a gabarre (the flat-bottomed boats used for freight in earlier times).